Going-for-a-walk Club – Sunday, February 14th 2016, 1.30pm

 The large and attractive playing field is the home to the ever popular annual Appleby Fayre as well as hosting regular local football matches.
 It also has a well equipped play area for children and an open air gym for adults.

 Appleby is skirted to the east by the River Ancholme, a tributary of the River Humber, running from Bishopbridge through Brigg before flowing North into the Humber at South Ferriby.
 The village is approximately a mile from the Ancholme across a stretch of agricultural land known as Appleby Carrs.
 The impressive structure in the photo below is Saxby Bridge.

-St Bartholomew’s Church . . .
+The imposing edifice of St Bartholomew’s Church . . .

 . . . and the virtually unaltered architecture of the Village Hall – both of which play their part in community events and gatherings.

 We are delighted to share with you some of the sights, characters and wonders, old and new, that have helped to form our love of Appleby and its rich heritage, together with an extensive look at the history of the parish with an idiosyncratic accompaniment of illustrative stories, photographs and poetry.